 LANGUAGE GAMES AND MEANING: The case of empirical measurement is seen here as a special case of a language game.
-In an empirical measure-

-3 Ludwig Wittgenstein.
-Philosophical Investigations.
-Macmillan, New York, 1953 ment one compares some empirical phenomenon with an agreed standard object within an defined procedure which should - in the ideal case - yield a measurement result which is independent of the persons who are doing the measurement and which is the same when it will be repeated.
-But one has to keep in mind that even in the case of an empirical measurement using an objective standard object the associated meaning is not given by those objective objects, properties or relations but by those processes, which internally are processing the perceived stimuli and set up in the individual actor his individual object structure which serves as the substrate of meaning.
-Thus even in the case that different actors are using the same measurement procedure it can happen that these different actors are setting up different internal meanings.
+In an empirical measurement one compares some empirical phenomenon with an agreed standard object within an defined procedure which should - in the ideal case - yield a measurement result which is independent of the person which is doing the measurement and which is the same when it will be repeated.
+But one has to keep in mind that even in the case of an empirical measurement using a standard object the associated meaning is not given by those objective objects, properties or relations but by those processes, which internally are processing the perceived stimuli and set up in the individual actor his individual object structure which serves as the substrate of meaning.
+Thus even in the case that different actors are using the same measurement procedure it can happen that these different actors are setting up different internal object structures and thereby they are setting up different internal meanings.
 This difference results from the interaction of perception and already given experience/ knowledge, which is used to embed perceptual structures into other structures. ^{4,5}